Cloudify-PS/cloudify-training-labs/lab1/README.md

 python get-cloudify.py --virtualenv cfyenv --version 3.2a8
 ```

+The first two commands will update `apt`'s sources and then install the dependencies for the Cloudify CLI installer, as well as `git` (`git` is not a dependency of the Cloudify CLI; it is a dependency for this lab).

-That will install the Cloudify CLI, as well as its dependencies, into a Python `virtualenv` named `cfyenv`.
+The `curl` command downloads the Cloudify CLI installer, which is then executed in order to install the Cloudify CLI into a Python `virtualenv` called `cfyenv`.

 ### Clone the training labs

 ```bash
 git clone https://github.com/cloudify-cosmo/cloudify-training-labs
 ```

+*Note*: an alternative clone URL may be provided by the instructor.

 ### Activate the `cfyenv` virtualenv